sunix/blog.sunix.org/_posts/2016-05-16-Universal-IDE.md

 Everyone would get benefits from it:

-- Che would reuse existing bundles of Eclipse IDE
+- Che would reuse existing bundles of Eclipse IDE.
-- Che could get plugins from the existing Eclipse Marketplace
+- Che could get plugins from the existing Eclipse Marketplace.
-- For Eclipse Desktop IDE, it would be time to rethink design and decouple the UI from core services
+- For Eclipse Desktop IDE, it would be time to rethink design and decouple the UI from core services.
 - Javascript works everywhere.
-No need to maintain all the SWT graphical libraries binding for each target architectures
+No need to maintain all the SWT graphical libraries binding for each target architectures.
 - We would be free of using any UI library, we could even mix them: SWT for navigation, GWT for view content, pure Orion javascript for the editor and Angular JS for the marketplace :)

 ## Recap
-To recap, to me, the Eclipse Universal IDE would be:
+To me, the Eclipse Universal IDE would be:

 - Eclipse Che with a docker-based workspace
 - Eclipse IDE running in the container